kruchelski/bandeclayton/README.md

 The bot is very simple, it consists in two main Lambda functions:

 1. tweetSchedule: Every hour and 20 minutes it will post an update to status based in some random functions to generate the tweet
-2. tweetMention: Every 1 minute it will retrieve the mentions and then reply to them with random screams.
+2. tweetMention: Every 1 minute it will retrieve the mentions and then reply to them with random lines from the video mentioned above.

 ### 🖥 How do these stuff work?

-The tweetSchedule function will be triggered by a cron expression that is configured in the serverless.yml file. the tweetMention function will be triggered by the rate expression also configured in the serverless.yml.
+The `tweetSchedule` function will be triggered by a cron expression that is configured in the `serverless.yml` file. the `tweetMention` function will be triggered by the rate expression also configured in the `serverless.yml`.
 The functions will connect to the Twitter API through te [twitter library](https://www.npmjs.com/package/twitter).

 ### 🚜 What is under the hood?